jasonumiker/eks-quickstart-immersion/README.md

 This workshop is explaining how to use the new [AWS Quick Start for EKS based on CDK in Python](https://github.com/aws-quickstart/quickstart-eks-cdk-python) to build out an example EKS environment.

-It will also touch on how to use CDK as a tool to manage your workloads on top of Kubernetes in addition to provisioning the cluster together with the required infrastructure add-ons.
+It will also touch on how to use CDK as a tool to manage your workloads on top of EKS in addition to provisioning the cluster together with the required infrastructure add-ons as a more complete and production-ready Kubernetes environment.

+This is new content made for this ISV Event and so the good news is that you'll never have seen it before.
+The bad news is that you are the first group to actually go through it - so there may be issues you only find that first time a big group of people go through it.
+Please let me know any feedback on how it can be improved!

 ## Explore the CDK environment that has already been deployed into the account for you

 In the interests of time, we have already deployed the EKS Quick Start into this account for you.
-This process takes a little under 30 minutes end-to-end.
+This process takes a little under 30 minutes end-to-end which I didn't imagine you wanted to sit around waiting for!
 You can see the template which deployed it in the file `ee/cluster-bootstrap/eks_cluster.py`.
 Note that some of the parameters that the template references are stored in `ee/cluster-bootstrap/cdk.json`.
+And you can see the commands that CodeBuild ran in `ee/cluster-bootstrap/buildspec.yml`.

 If you want to see how long it actually took, it was actually deployed via AWS CodeBuild (which ran the `cdk deploy` command for us) as the last step of setting up your account in Event Engine.
 To check that out:
 1. Go the AWS Console